sderev/lmtoolbox/README.md

 Therefore, when considering the cost, it's essential to look beyond the immediate dollar value and evaluate the considerable time, effort, and resources you stand to save.
 The utility and value derived from such tools often outweigh the minimal monthly cost.
 The price of these tools should not be a deterrent but rather seen as an investment in enhancing your efficiency and productivity.

-Also, try to ask for an API key at your workplace.

 ### Is GPT-3.5 Sufficient for Those Tools?

 GPT-3.5 is an excellent model for these tools, offering a cost-effective solution that consistently delivers appropriate responses.
 I take great care in crafting my prompts and the tools to generate the best results that cater to my own daily needs.